rsagroup/rsatoolbox/docs/source/index.rst

 Python Representational Similarity Analysis (rsatoolbox) toolbox
 ****************************************************************

-The rsatoolbox (https://github.com/rsagroup/rsatoolbox) is developed through a community effort by the labs of Nikolaus Kriegeskorte, Jörn Diedrichsen, Marieke Mur and Ian Charest.
+The rsatoolbox ([github.com/rsagroup/rsatoolbox](https://github.com/rsagroup/rsatoolbox)) is developed through a community effort by the labs of Nikolaus Kriegeskorte, Jörn Diedrichsen, Marieke Mur and Ian Charest.
 It was conceived during the RSA retreat 2019 in Blue Mountains, Ontario.
-The toolbox replaces the 2013 matlab version the toolbox of rsatoolbox previously at ilogue/rsatoolbox (no longer maintained) and reflects many of the new methodological developements.
+The toolbox replaces the 2013 matlab version of rsatoolbox previously at ilogue/rsatoolbox (no longer maintained) and reflects many of the new methodological developments.

 Documentation